Is Health Insurance Required By Law?

 The Affordable Care Act (ACA), also known as Obamacare, introduced significant changes to the healthcare system in the United States.
 One of the key provisions of the ACA is the individual mandate, which requires most Americans to have health insurance coverage.

 Under the individual mandate, individuals are required to maintain minimum essential coverage for themselves and their dependents.
 Failure to comply with this requirement may result in a penalty when filing taxes.
-However, it’s important to note that the individual mandate was effectively repealed in 2017, reducing the penalty to $0 starting in 2019.
+However, it’s important to note that the individual mandate was repealed in 2017, reducing the penalty to $0 starting in 2019.

 Exceptions to the Individual Mandate